hed-standard/hed-specification/hedspec/HEDspecification.md

 **Example:** Version 2 of the green triangle presentation conveys more task intent.

 **Short form:**

-    _Sensory-event, Experimental-stimulus, Visual-presentation, _
+    Sensory-event, Experimental-stimulus, Visual-presentation,

-    _(Green, Triangle), (Intended-effect, Oddball), (Intended-effect, Target)_
+    (Green, Triangle), (Intended-effect, Oddball), (Intended-effect, Target)

-    **Long form:  _ _**
+**Long form:**

-    _Event/**Sensory-event**, Property/Task-property/Task-event-role/**Experimental-stimulus**, Property/Sensory-property/Sensory-presentation/**Visual-presentation**,_

-    _(Property/Sensory-property/Sensory-attribute/Visual-attribute/Color/CSS-color/Green-_

-    _color/**Green**, Item/Object/Geometric-object/2D-shape/**Triangle**),          _

-    _(Property/Task-property/Task-effect-evidence/**Intended-effect**, _

-    _Property/Task-property/Task-stimulus-role/**Oddball**), _

-    _(Property/Task-property/Task-effect-evidence/**Intended-effect**, Property/Task-property/Task-stimulus-role/**Target**),_
+    Event/Sensory-event,
+    Property/Task-property/Task-event-role/Experimental-stimulus,
+    Property/Sensory-property/Sensory-presentation/Visual-presentation,
+    (Property/Sensory-property/Sensory-attribute/Visual-attribute/Color/CSS-color/Green-color/Green,
+    Item/Object/Geometric-object/2D-shape/Triangle),
+    (Property/Task-property/Task-effect-evidence/Intended-effect,
+    Property/Task-property/Task-stimulus-role/Oddball),
+    (Property/Task-property/Task-effect-evidence/Intended-effect,
+    Property/Task-property/Task-stimulus-role/Target),

-    _Property/Informational-property/Description/A green triangle target oddball is_

-    _presented in the center of the screen with probability 0.1._
+    Property/Informational-property/Description/A green triangle target oddball is presented in the center of the screen with probability 0.1.

-_                    _

 The _Intended-effect_ tag is a _Task-effect-evidence_ tag that describes the effect expected to be elicited from the participant experiencing the stimulus.
 This tag indicates, that based on the specification of the task, we can conclude that the subject will be looking for the triangle (_Target_) and that its appearance is unusual (_Oddball_).

-Three other tags in the _Task-effect-evidence _are_ Computational-evidence, External-evidence, _and_ Behavioral-evidence. _In many experiments, a subject indicates that something occurs by performing an action such as pushing the left mouse button for a green triangle and the right button otherwise.
+Three other tags in the _Task-effect-evidence_ are _Computational-evidence_, _External-evidence_, and _Behavioral-evidence_.
+In many experiments, a subject indicates that something occurs by performing an action such as pushing the left mouse button for a green triangle and the right button otherwise.
 When the left-mouse button is pushed, one may conclude that the participant has behaved as though the green triangle appears.
 If the button push is tagged with _Behavioral-evidence_, automated tools can check whether the intended effect agrees with subject behavior.
 An example of _External-evidence_ is annotation by a speech therapist about whether the participant stuttered in a speech experiment. _Computational-evidence_ might be generated from BCI annotation.

 Notice that the long form version also includes a _Description_ tag that gives a text description of the event.
 Users should always include a _Description_ tag in the annotation of each event type.
 The_ Description_ tag is omitted for readability in the short form examples.
 As a matter of practice, however, users should start with a detailed text description of each type of event before starting the annotation.
 This description can serve as a check on the consistency and completeness of the annotation.
 Generally users annotate using the short form for HED tags and use tools to map the short form into the long form during validation or analysis.